Sustainability and Better Future Policy for Switchfoot Accounting

 We have added planters at the front of the office and will attempt to plant wildflowers in the grass area.
 We will see how wild this goes and will try to limit any mowing.
 This is a small step, but all small impacts add up.

 In 2023, we enjoyed watching birds nesting in the tree next to the office window and had mixed feelings when they fledged.
-In 2024, we saw smaller birds feeding on our alder trees, and we witnessed many blue beetles on the planters.
+In 2024, we observed smaller birds feeding on our alder trees and numerous blue beetles on the planters.

-We will consider what else we can do directly during 2025.
+We will consider what else we can do directly during 2026 and will consider adding more nature-friendly plants in the spring.

 Conclusion